Wineries add sparkle to the eastern bank of kanamaluka / River Tamar, before vineyards give way to beaches, blue lakes and mountain bikes.

 Five minutes' drive away, at the mouth of the kanamaluka / River Tamar, the 1833 Low Head Lighthouse is Australia's third-oldest light station.
 It has the southern hemisphere's only operating G-type foghorn, which sounds at noon every Sunday and can be heard up to 30km away.

 The drive to Bridport skims across the northern edge of the Tamar Valley Wine Route, passing through Pipers River, known for its sparkling wine.
 Taste Tasmanian bubbles at Bay of Fires Wines, Jansz Tasmania and Pipers Brook Vineyard.
+If you’re not in the vino mood, zip north to the Bass Strait coastline for some artisan whisky at Fannys Bay Distillery.

 Day 2: Bridport to Derby